-For most of the 1910’s and 1920’s, the theater was part of the Orpheum circuit, and primarily was a vaudeville house (though from its earliest days screened movies as well).
+For most of the 1910’s and 1920’s, the Lincoln-Hippodrome Theatre was part of the Orpheum Circuit, and primarily was a vaudeville house (though from its earliest days screened movies as well).
+It was still operated by the Orpheum Circuit in 1926.
 It wasn’t until later in the 1920’s and 1930’s that the Lincoln Theatre turned to movies exclusively.

-In 1930, when Ashland Avenue was widened, the theater lost a small portion of its auditorium, reducing seating by about 300.
+In 1930, when Ashland Avenue was widened, the theatre lost a small portion of its auditorium, reducing seating by about 300.

 The Lincoln Theatre, also known as the Lincoln-Belmont Theatre, remained in operation until about 1950.
-In 1952, the theater was gutted and transformed into a retail store.
+In 1952, the theatre was gutted and transformed into a retail store.

-Like its neighbor, the Belmont Theatre, the actual theater portion of the Lincoln Theatre has been demolished, replaced by condominiums in 2000, but, also like the Belmont Theatre, portions of the old theater have been incorporated into the new condominium building.
+Like its neighbor, the Belmont Theatre, the actual theatre portion of the Lincoln Theatre has been demolished, replaced by condominiums in 2000, but, also like the Belmont Theatre, portions of the old theatre have been incorporated into the new condominium building.